hpi-epic/mpcsl-frontend/README.md

 #### Run Linter

-`yarn run lint`
+`yarn lint`

 #### Create a Production Build

-`yarn run build`
+`yarn build`

 ### Project Structure and Implementation Notes

-The project structure is based on [Redux's recommended code structure](https://redux.js.org/faq/code-structure)

-- `src/actions`:
-  - `apiRequests.ts`: API requests
-  - `graphExplorer.ts`: Redux actions
-- `src/components`: React components that are unaware of Redux and any other logic like API requests.
-- `src/containers`: React components that are connected to Redux, React-Router, or communicate with the backend.
+- `src/components`: React components, nested to represent their usage.
-  - `GraphRenderer`: D3 rendering of force graph layout.
-Connected to the Redux state.
-Will render changes on `selectedGraph` in Redux state.
+  - `/GraphExplorer`: D3 rendering of force graph layout and UI to modify the rendering.
-- `src/reducers`: Define state on different Redux actions.
+  - `/ObservationMatrixView`: Card list view of available datasets.
+  - `/ExperimentsView`: Card list view of available experiments for a dataset.
+  - `/ExperimentsDetails`: Experiment details and job list for an experiment.
+  - `/ExperimentsComparison`: Comparison view for experiments.
+  - `/Header`: Different headers for views.
-- `src/constants`:
+- `src/restAPI`:
-  - `api.ts`: Backend endpoints are defined here.
+  - `apiEndpoints.ts`: Backend endpoints are defined here.
-  - `routes.ts`: Routes for React-Router are defined here.
+  - `apiRequests.ts`: API request functions and caching mechanisms are defined here.
 - `src/types`:
-  - `graphTypes`: We implemented two types of graphs:
+  - `graphTypes.ts`: Holding types for two different graphs:
     - API Graph: The graph structure that is returned by the API.
-    - ID3Graph: The graph structure that is needed by D3.
+    - ID3Graph: The graph structure that is used by D3.
+  - `types.ts`: Types used across the project.
+- `src/errorHandling`:
+  - `errorHandler.ts`: Listener for backend error messages.
-- `src/utils`:
+- `src/graph`:
-  - `graph.ts`: The graph (inherits from ID3Graph) that is stored in redux state which consists of the following logic:
+  - `graph.ts`: The graph (inherits from ID3Graph) which consists of the following logic:
     - Handles conversions from API Graph to ID3Graph (marked with **api**).
     - Add unique edges and nodes to context and focus.
     - Deletion of nodes from focus.
+    - Holds graph data for d3 rendering
+    - Emits graph changes to components
+    - Singleton instance

 ### Additional Notes